 When in doubt as to the proper authority of inconsistent contractual documents, contractors should first refer to the contract to determine whether it contains an order of precedence clause.
 Depending on the nature of the contract and the specific circumstances, contractors may be able to rely on the included order of precedence clause to resolve the inconsistency in their favor.
-However, contractors should be mindful that order of precedence clauses may only be used to resolve inconsistencies in different documents within a contract.
+However, contractors should be mindful that the order of precedence clauses may only be used to resolve inconsistencies in different documents within a contract.
 Such clauses may not be utilized to fill gaps in contract terms or performance specifications.
 The FAR’s order of precedence clauses are helpful in systematically resolving inconsistencies stemming from seemingly conflicting contract documents.
 The included schedule takes precedence over all other contractual documents under the clause.
-Representations and other instructions then take precedence followed by contract clauses and other documents exhibits and attachments.
-Finally, the included specifications even if part of the schedule take the lowest precedence when establishing order of precedence between contract documents.
-The clauses at FAR 52.214-29 and FAR 52.215-8 provide that inconsistencies between different solicitation or contract documents should be resolved by giving precedence in the following order.
+Representations and other instructions then take precedence, followed by contract clauses and other documents, exhibits, and attachments.
+Finally, even if part of the schedule, the included specifications take the lowest precedence when establishing the order of precedence between contract documents.
+The clauses at FAR 52.214–29 and FAR 52.215–8 provide that inconsistencies between different solicitation or contract documents should be resolved by giving precedence in the following order.

 - Schedule (excluding the specifications)